francoisgeorgy/led-cube-shaders/installation.md

 The following package must be installed prior to shady :

-    sudo apt install libegl-dev
+    sudo apt install libegl-dev -y

 Install shady :

     go install github.com/polyfloyd/shady/cmd/shady@latest

-Note: the install is silent.
-Only errors are printed if any.

 Copy the GLSL scripts :

+On the cube, make a directory for the glsl scripts :

+    mkdir /home/cube/glsl

+From your local machine, copy the scripts :

     rsync -avin src/glsl francois@192.168.1.101:/home/cube/